What is a full-time equivalent (FTE)?

 - FTE: 5 + (20 × 0.5) = 15 FTEs

 FTE gives you a more accurate picture of your workforce capacity and helps you estimate staffing needs.
-When comparing productivity or revenue per FTE, use FTE to determine how many full-time equivalent employees you actually have for fair comparisons.
-The total number provides context, but the number of FTEs tells you actual capacity.
+When comparing productivity or revenue per FTE, use the FTE calculation rather than raw headcount for fair comparisons.
+The total number of employees provides context, but the number of FTEs tells you actual capacity.

 How time tracking helps with FTE calculations